marinierb/DockerChallenge/README.md

 URL | Action
 --- | ---
-http://localhost | Hits the reverse proxy default page http://localhost/app | Hits the *app* endpoint http://localhost/users | Hits the *users* endpoint which lists the users in the database
+http://localhost | Hits the nginx default page http://localhost/app | Hits the *app* endpoint
+http://localhost/users | Hits the *users* endpoint which lists the users in the database